ldynia/learning-api-styles/src/network/README.md

 1. Create three panes with tmux.

 2. Start the server.
-The difference here is, that in addition to the server, the `stunnel` program (not shown explicitly here) was started in the background.
+In addition to the server, the `stunnel` program (not shown explicitly here) was started in the background.
 It is listening on port 443, and acting as a TLS wrapper over the TCP ECHO server.[^21]

 3. Start `tcpdump`, this time capturing traffic on TLS port 443.
 The ARP traffic is excluded from the capture for simplicity.

 4. Invoke the `openssl` client.
-As with all demonstrations in this chapter, the client prints "Hello" received back from the server and exits.
+As with all demonstrations in this guide, the client prints "Hello" received back from the server and exits.
 The presence of the (`ca.crt`) root CA certificate among the command line options is worth noticing.
 This emphasizes that the decision to trust the given CA is made on the client side.
-Operating systems or larger programs like web browsers come with their own trust store, which contains the certificates of the CAs they have decided to trust.
+Operating systems or larger programs like web browsers come with their own trust store, which contains the certificates of the CAs, they have decided to trust.
 However, a client can choose to place any certificate in the trust store, or trust a CA in a one-off manner, as in this case.
 Another element worth mentioning is the _SSLKEYLOGFILE_ file (called `SSLKEYLOGFILE.client` in this case).
 Many programs that implement TLS, like `openssl` or web browsers, support the creation of a _SSLKEYLOGFILE_ file, which stores various types of secrets needed to decrypt the data exchanged during the TLS session.